-The Good Neighbor Scholarship provides an exemption of tuition for students from the nations of the Western Hemisphere (excluding Cuba).
+The Good Neighbor Program provides an exemption of tuition for students from the nations of the Western Hemisphere (excluding Cuba).
 Students may be offered one year of tuition (fall, spring, and summer).
 Students are exempt from paying tuition only: students must still pay applicable fees.
-Financial Aid offer letters will be sent in mid to late July.
+Financial Aid offer notifications will be sent in mid to late July.

-To be eligible for the Good Neighbor Scholarship:
+To be eligible for the Good Neighbor Program:

 - Students must be on a current United States Immigration Service approved “Student Visa” (Usually F-1 or J-1).